aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/docsaveoptions/_index.md

 ```

 Gets a value determining how 3D effects are rendered.

+ **Remarks:**

 The default value is [Dml3DEffectsRenderingMode.BASIC](../../com.aspose.words/dml3deffectsrenderingmode/\#BASIC).

 **Returns:**
 int - A value determining how 3D effects are rendered.
 The returned value is one of [Dml3DEffectsRenderingMode](../../com.aspose.words/dml3deffectsrenderingmode/) constants.